 Get a good Chinese teacher

-In this article, we have some notes on how to find a good Mandarin language teacher, but basically, find a teacher who lets you speak (nor her or himself) and also creates opportunities for you to speak.
+In this article, we have some notes on how to find a good Mandarin language teacher (and become fluent), but basically, find a teacher who lets you speak (nor her or himself) and also creates opportunities for you to speak.
 A teacher is arguably the most important aspect of the bunch.
 A good teacher brings a backbone to your studies, so you won’t have to plan everything alone.
 If you learn at GoEast Mandarin, you also have a language consultant.

 Your approach must change throughout your studies